Omega-3 in fish: How eating fish helps your heart

 Does mercury contamination outweigh the health benefits of eating fish?

 For most adults, the benefits of omega-3 fatty acids outweigh the risk of getting too much mercury or other contaminants from fish is generally outweighed by the health benefits of omega-3 fatty acids.
 The main types of toxins in fish are mercury, dioxins and polychlorinated biphenyls (PCBs).
 The amount of toxins depends on the type of fish and where it's caught.

 Mercury occurs naturally in small amounts in the environment.
 But industrial pollution can produce mercury that collects in lakes, rivers and oceans.
 That pollution can end up in the food that fish eat.
 When fish eat this food, mercury builds up in the bodies of the fish.

-Large fish that are higher in the food chain — such as shark, tilefish, swordfish and king mackerel — tend to have higher levels of mercury than do smaller fish.
-Larger fish eat the smaller fish, gaining higher concentrations of the toxin.
+Large fish that are higher in the food chain eat the smaller fish, gaining higher concentrations of mercury.
 The longer a fish lives, the larger it grows and the more mercury it can collect.
 Fish that may contain higher levels of mercury include: